mellery/mame_synth/roadmap.md

 7. **Architecture Documentation** - Document MAME integration layers and troubleshooting guide
 8. **MIDI Metadata Extraction** - Handle track names, copyright, and other meta events (deferred from Phase 6)

-**Current Focus**: Complete MAME runtime initialization to enable actual NES APU playback through real MAME devices.
-The successful build provides the foundation; now focus is on runtime device lifecycle management.
+**Current Focus**: Verify end-to-end playback functionality.
+The MAME device initialization is complete - devices are created, initialized, and cleanly shut down.
+Next step is to test actual MIDI playback to ensure register writes work and audio is generated correctly through the real MAME NES APU backend.